Zeropathic/SaveWeapon/README.md

 # Changelog

+**Version 0.12**
+ - Added support for Prop Joe's AllHats mod; equipped hats, portraits, and skins will now be remembered next game launch.

 **Version 0.11**
 - Changed method for equipping saved items; rather than manually equipping them after the player character is loaded, the backend data is modified beforehand so that the game automatically equips the correct items.
 - Some minor code cleanup and commenting.